DEFENCE FORCE RECRUITING REMAINS OPEN FOR BUSINESS

 Located in Sydney and Perth, AUSCDTs provide Navy with scalable and deployable tactical capability across the key range of tasks.
 CDs can be employed in the following operational AUSCDT elements:

 - Expeditionary Reconnaissance and Clearance (ERC).
-Conducting reconnaissance and mine countermeasures in littoral environments in support of amphibious operations
+Conducting reconnaissance and mine countermeasures in littoral environments in support of amphibious operations.
+These missions can involve the use of specialist diving equipment, including closed circuit and semi-closed circuit rebreathers and handheld sonars.

 - Underwater Damage Repair (UDR).
 UDR missions include diving on surface-supplied and self-contained air equipment, primarily for the maintenance and repair of ships' underwater fittings.
 These missions can involve the use of underwater electric, explosive-power, hydraulic and pneumatic tools for major repairs and salvage operations.

 - Maritime Explosive Ordnance Disposal (MEOD).
-MEOD missions include the rendering safe and disposal of Improvised (home made) devices, Military Ordnance and obstructions both on land and underwater.
+MEOD missions include the rendering safe and disposal of Military Ordnance, Improvised Explosive Devices and obstructions both on land and underwater.
 These missions can involve the use of Remote Positioning Vehicles (ROV), Portable X-Ray devices and high powered disruptors.

 2nd Commando Regiment